Call Our Hotline: 732-813-3299

 Gavage or Tube Feedings:

 At first, tiny amounts of breast milk or formula are given through the feeding tube.
 Because of their small stomach size, very tiny babies may be fed using a pump that slowly delivers the milk in small amounts.
-As the babies grow, they are able to gradually take larger amounts at each feeding.
+As the babies grow, they’re able to gradually take larger amounts at each feeding.

 Nipple Feedings: